FStarLang/pulse/artifact/README.md

      The [F* VS Code extension homepage](https://github.com/FStarLang/fstar-vscode-assistant/?tab=readme-ov-file#features-and-basic-usage-guide)
      contains a detailed explanation on how to use the F* mode in VS Code.

+Optional:
+We have included a `pulse.sh` script that sets all the right options for F* to verify a particular Pulse file.
+You can run `./pulse.sh -f share/pulse/examples/PulseCorePaper.S2.Lock.fst` (`-f` makes sure F* verifies it even if the result is cached).
+If you see an error like `Unknown language extension pulse` it indicates that the Pulse checker has not been built, make sure that `make` succeeded.

 # Step-By-Step Instructions